robertmartin8/ReasonableDeviations/_posts/2023-02-05-gpt-for-second-brain.md

 ### User interface

-I built a CLI using python’s [click](https://click.palletsprojects.com/en/8.1.x/) library.
+I built a CLI (command-line interface) using python’s [click](https://click.palletsprojects.com/en/8.1.x/) library.
 This allows for easy creation of user confirmation prompts, progress bars, and styling.

 Best of all, with `click.launch(link)` one can actually launch Obsidian, though it took some effort to get the link in the right format.